eros404/BandcampSync/README.md

 You just have to trust me when I say that I don't collect any data with this cookie or use it with malicious purpose.
 You can also read the code of course.

-In addition this cookie is stored on your computer is a json file, so it's not secured at all.

-I encourage you to delete it when you are finished :
+In addition this cookie is stored on your computer in a not encrypted json file, so I encourage you to delete it when you are done :

 ```shell
 BandcampSync set identity ""